YuketsuSh/ImgPreload/README.md

 ### `preloadAndShowMedia()`
 Preloads and displays audio and video files specified in `<audio>` and `<video>` tags with the `data-src` attribute.

+### Priority Management with `data-preload-priority`
+You can manage the priority of resources to preload by using the `data-preload-priority` attribute.
+This attribute accepts numeric values, allowing you to specify the priority level for preloading.
+Lower values indicate higher priority.

 ### Usage Example

 #### Using the Script Imported Directly